 in the mirror and seeing somebody else – Iris Apfel

 Lauren: I think that’s true.
-What’s interesting about trends, is when people wear trends, what is dictated for the season, they are getting that stamp of approval.
-It’s trend approved and you know what you’re wearing is okay.
+What’s interesting about trends is when people wear trends, what is dictated for the season, they are getting that stamp of approval.
+It’s trend-approved, and you know what you’re wearing is okay.
 Vintage requires a lot more creativity.
-You need to go to the store, find something you like and you need that confidence to put it all together.
-Do you think that consumers just don’t have that confidence to put it together?
-How do you suggest they kind of tiptoe into vintage if it’s something they’ve never done before?
+You need to go to the store, find something you like, and have the confidence to put it all together.
+Do you think that consumers just don’t have the confidence to put it together?
+How do you suggest they tiptoe into vintage if it’s something they’ve never done before?

-Iris: I think people really have to get to know who they are to carry off something.
-Just because something is a trend, I don’t know how everyone can feel comfortable, it doesn’t look good on everybody.
-Trends are good for the manufacturer and the store but not so good for people.
-I think the worst fashion faux paux is looking in the mirror and seeing somebody else.
-That’s what so many people do because so many of the current fashions look ghastly on people.
-If you are short and plump you can’t wear the same things as someone tall and willowy.
-You need to know who you are physically, who you are mentally, how you are spiritually and what you can carry off and feel comfortable with.
-If more people did that they would look better.
+Iris: I think people really have to get to know who they are to pull something off.
+Just because something is a trend doesn’t mean everyone can feel comfortable; it doesn’t look good on everyone.
+Trends are good for the manufacturer and the store, but not so good for people.
+I think the worst fashion faux pas is looking in the mirror and seeing somebody else.
+That’s what so many people do because so many current fashions look ghastly on them.
+If you are short and plump, you can’t wear the same things as someone tall and willowy.
+You need to know who you are physically, who you are mentally, how you are spiritually, and what you can carry off and feel comfortable with.
+If more people did that, they would look better.

 Lauren: How did you get the confidence to mix and match the way you do??

 Iris: I don’t have a clue I think it was in my DNA but I also had to work at it.
-God can give you certain givens but you have to work at it.
-You can have the basis for a beautiful singing voice but if you you don’t cultivate it, its no good.
-You can desperately want to be a great singer, practice all day long, go to the best vocal coaches and just croak.
+God can give you certain givens, but you have to work at it.
+You can have the basis for a beautiful singing voice, but if you don’t cultivate it, it’s no good.
+You can desperately want to be a great singer, practice all day long, go to the best vocal coaches, and just croak.
 It’s a matter of common sense.

-Lauren: To the panel, do you mix eras when you wear vintage or do you stick to one era?
-And if do you stick to one era how do you make it look like you’re not wearing a costume?
+Lauren: To the panel, do you mix eras when you wear vintage, or do you stick to one era?
+And if you stick to one era, how do you make it look like you’re not wearing a costume?

-Stephanie: If you aren’t looking like yourself you are wearing a costume.
+Stephanie: If you aren’t looking like yourself, you are wearing a costume.
 That’s a taboo in terms of the way I feel about style.
 Mixing is probably the only way to go.
 I hate to use the word spiritual because that’s a little serious for fashion, but there’s something about seeing vintage and relating to it.
-When you see it displayed in a case or the window you feel something, you don’t know why.
-You may even feel the energy within it and say I must have it.
-So there is some kind of karma involved.
-When I buy vintage I always wonder who wore this before me and then I kind of fantasize that it was someone interesting like Norma or Iris.
+When you see it displayed in a case or the window, you feel something, you don’t know why, you may even feel the energy within it, and say I must have it.
+So there is some karma involved.
+When I buy vintage, I always wonder who wore this before me, and then I fantasize that it was someone interesting like Norma or Iris.
 Vintage has a history that new clothes don’t have.
-Vintage makes me imagine things and makes me creative.
+Vintage makes me imagine and be creative.
 I mix up everything and just put on my favorite things.
-I do agree with Iris whole heartedly that you need to know your body, know your style and know what is going to be attractive to the world and to yourself.
+I wholeheartedly agree with Iris that you need to know your body, know your style, and know what will be attractive to the world and to yourself.

 We live in a time where everybody is looking forward